fieldtrip/website/development/project/opm_helmet_design.md

     for i=1:nsubj
         fprintf('------------------------------- %d -------------------------------\n', i);

         mrifile = sprintf('population/subject%03d.nii', i);
-        fidfile = sprintf('population/fiducial%03d.mat', i);
         mri{i} = ft_read_mri(mrifile);
         mri{i}.coordsys = 'ctf';

+        fidfile = sprintf('population/fiducial%03d.mat', i);
         fiducial{i} = load(fidfile);
     end

 There are two cell-arrays, one with the MRIs and the other with the anatomical landmarks.

 The individual subjects' MRIs have all been aligned to the CTF coordinate system with the x-axis going through the nose.
-We can confirm this with ft_determine_coordsys.
+We can confirm this with **[ft_determine_coordsys](/reference/utilities/ft_determine_coordsys)**.

     ft_determine_coordsys(mri{1}, 'interactive', 'no')

-Note however that the fiducial locations are not identical, since some heads are smaller than others.
+Note that the fiducial locations are not identical, since some heads are smaller than others.

     >> fiducial{1}
     struct with fields: